 Bilingual Dictionary of Health Related Terms (English-Spanish, Spanish-English)

-4th Edition now Available!
+4th Edition now Available in PDF Format!

 This Bilingual Dictionary of Health Related Terms (English-Spanish and Spanish-English) was developed as an instrument for health care personnel and other professionals working with the Latino population in the United States.
 The main purpose of the dictionary is to strengthen communication between Spanish-speaking populations and the health workers serving them, and facilitate dialogue by reducing cultural and linguistic barriers.